 If there is one thing that we all have in common, it is food.
-It has the power to break down all barriers, whether it be race, gender, religion or countries.
+It has the power to break down all barriers, whether it be race, gender, religion or nationality.
 Plenty of food on a table symbolizes happiness and prosperity in Asian cultures, or it shows the love that a mother has for her children when she cooks them their favourite meals.
 Many of our fondest childhood memories have one thing in common – Food.
 It nourishes our body, mind and spirit.

 My Love Story with Food

 Food has been the vehicle which has created all my best memories in my life.
 Whether it be a special birthday occasion, a family celebration, meeting friends, all these moments and stories attached to them are tied to food in some form or other.
-Through my life, I have connected with some amazing people, sharing our mutual life stories, our experiences and somewhere somehow, food has always been the link that connected all those stories.
+Through my life, I have connected with some amazing people, sharing our mutual life stories, our experiences and somewhere, somehow, food has always been the link that connected all those stories.

 How Food Connect Us

 In our household, we make sure that everyone gets involved around dinner time.
 Whether it be helping with the preparation of the meal, setting the table, cleaning up afterwards, everyone has a role to play.
 Then at dinner time, there is no cell phone, no TV, no distractions, just the family around a table talking and sharing their day.
 The food at our table is always served in big dishes and we all help ourselves and share the dishes.
 We call it ‘eating family-style’.
 We serve food the same way when we entertain and have guests.
 The food dishes are passed from one person to another and it instils a sense of hospitality and is an excellent ice breaker between guests that do not know each other!

 I strongly believe in the power of food and its ability to:

 Brings people together from different backgrounds and opens the opportunity to celebrate our diversity of